mean-develpr/TennisGame/TennisGameServer/README.md

 1. RacketGame: Interface with methods to calculate score progress in 'any' racket game
 1. Scoreboard: Interface which only contains a method _point()_ which is called within the controller
 1. RacketException: Exception to handle own errors and not to delegate in GORM configuration, just something simple
-1. MapUtils: Utility class which work with maps<Integer, Integer>
+1. MapUtils: Utility class which works with maps<Integer, Integer>

 ### SRC/TEST

-Contains SOME unit test, mainly to test score progress of the TennisGameService.
+Contains SOME unit test.

        groovy
            └── RacketSport